 We need to require companies to internalize these costs and raise their prices if necessary.
 More companies today are recognizing their need to practice sustainability.
 In the best cases, a company will also insist that their suppliers practice sustainability.

 The sustainability of cities and regions – especially as tourist destinations – is becoming a major concern and responsibility for place managers and marketers.
 Issues such as “overtourism”, “tourismophobia” and “overcrowding” all challenge the legitimacy of tourism, threaten to damage place images, make “happy world” promotional campaigns look ridiculous and undermine the competitiveness of cities and regions.

 Apart from the ongoing transformation of destination marketing organizations (DMOs) to destination management organizations, proactive, deliberate use of marketing techniques can also help to avoid such scenarios – ‘de-marketing’ being one such approach.

-Tip: If interested in tourism sustainability leadership, we recommend you to keep an eye on the Sustainability Leaders Project, which has interviewed and portrayed more than 120 of world’s leading sustainable tourism “thinkers, shakers and doers” – and counting.
+If interested in tourism sustainability leadership, we recommend you to keep an eye on the Sustainability Leaders Project, featuring more than 250 interviews with leading sustainable tourism professionals.

 Beyond tourism, economic development success depends on being able to attract business/investment, which (at least at the high end of value creation, which is also the most lucrative in terms of tax revenue) goes where talent is.
 And with an increasingly mobile, location-independent workforce, urban sustainability as livability indicator is going to be a key factor for talent attraction.